Species of Thailand

 In Thai: ลิงเสน

-The stump-tailed macaque (Macaca arctoides), also called the bear macaque, is a species of macaque found in South Asia.
-In India, it is found in south of the Brahmaputra River, in the northeastern part of the country.
-Its range in India extends from Assam and Meghalaya to eastern Aruanchal Pradesh, Nagaland, Manipur, Mizoram and Tripura.
+The stump-tailed macaque (Macaca arctoides), also called the bear macaque, is a species of macaque native to South Asia and Southeast Asia.
+In India, it occurs south of the Brahmaputra River, in the northeastern part of the country.
+Its range in India extends from Assam and Meghalaya to eastern Arunachal Pradesh, Nagaland, Manipur, Mizoram and Tripura.

-It is primarily frugivorous, but eats many types of vegetation, such as seeds, leaves and roots, but also hunts freshwater crabs, frogs, bird eggs and insects.
+It is primarily frugivorous but eats many types of vegetation, such as seeds, leaves and roots.
+It also hunts freshwater crabs, frogs, bird eggs and insects.

 A study population was introduced to Tanaxpillo, an uninhabited island in Lake Catemaco, Veracruz, Mexico in 1974, where it ranges in seminatural conditions.
 Most information on the species comes from the introduced population on Tanaxpillo and other captive settings, as few long-term studies have been conducted on the stump-tailed macaque in the wild.